Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: Abstract

 \section{Abstract}

 We investigate whether the Type Ibn supernova SN 2023uqf, reported close in time and direction to the $\sim$442 TeV IceCube alert IC-231004A, is physically consistent with a shock--circumstellar medium (CSM) interaction scenario.
 One-dimensional radiation-hydrodynamics calculations with {\tt STELLA} reproduce the ZTF optical light curves with a dense helium-rich CSM following $\rho_\mathrm{CSM} \propto r^{-3}$ and a CSM density parameter $D'\approx 50$.
-Using the shock evolution and CSM conditions inferred from the optical data, we model time-dependent cosmic-ray acceleration and hadronic neutrino production during the interaction phase.
-The inferred shock and CSM properties open a short-lived window in which multi-PeV hadron acceleration and efficient hadronic interactions can coexist, making SN 2023uqf a plausible transient PeVatron candidate.
+Using the shock evolution and CSM conditions obtained from the optical-fit RHD model, we model time-dependent cosmic-ray acceleration and hadronic neutrino production during the interaction phase.
+In our fiducial model, the inferred shock and CSM properties open a short-lived window in which multi-PeV hadron acceleration and efficient hadronic interactions can coexist.
+Additional loss-limited effects could reduce the high-energy cutoff, but the model provides a useful optical-to-neutrino consistency test for a transient PeVatron-like phase.
 After folding the predicted neutrino emission through the IceCube effective area, we obtain an expected number of $\sim10^{-5}-10^{-4}$ track-like events at $d = 723$ Mpc, depending on the alert selection.
 In the low-count regime, the model predicts a detection-time weighting for a rare event, and the detection time of IC-231004A falls within the high-weight interval while its energy scale is compatible with the modeled spectrum.
-Although a single event cannot establish a definitive association, our results show that the optically inferred environment of SN 2023uqf is consistent with a transient PeVatron window and illustrate how interaction-powered Type Ibn supernovae can be tested as high-energy neutrino sources.
+Although a single event cannot establish a definitive association, our results show that the optically inferred environment of SN 2023uqf can satisfy the basic timing and energy requirements for a transient PeVatron-like phase in the fiducial model and illustrate how interaction-powered Type Ibn supernovae can be tested as high-energy neutrino sources.

 \keywords{supernovae: individual (SN 2023uqf) — acceleration of particles — neutrinos}